blueimp/jQuery-File-Upload/README.md

 fixed vulnerabilities

-Please also read the [SECURITY](SECURITY.md) document for instructions on how to securely configure your Webserver for file uploads.
+Please also read the [SECURITY](SECURITY.md) document for instructions on how to securely configure your Web server for file uploads.

 ## Setup